coderbeez/qwerty/README.md

 ![Header Image](https://github.com/coderbeez/trigg4tables/blob/master/assets/images/header.png)

-**[Qwerty](https://coderbeez.github.io/trigg4tables/)** *, a website to assist coding students save notes and share links, developed for Code Institute Milestone 3: Data Centric Developement.*
+**[Qwerty](https://coderbeez.github.io/trigg4tables/)** *, a website to assist coding students save notes and share links.
+Developed for Code Institute Milestone 3: Data Centric Development. *

 ## UX

-Qwerty is a website developed to assist coding students studying HTML, CSS, JavaScript and Python languages under the Code Institute’s Diploma in Full Stack Wed Development, allowing students to save notes and share links.
+Qwerty is a website developed to assist coding students studying HTML, CSS, JavaScript and Python languages under Code Institute’s Diploma in Full Stack Web Development.
+The site allows students to save notes and/or share links under similar topic headings to Code Institute.

-Qwerty has been designed to address some of the limitations of similar websites and apps:

-1. **Notes** Students can register to save their own notes under .
+1. **Notes** Students can register to host their own notes under familiar headings with the full range of CRUD operations.
+Registration and login are required for notes.

-2. **Links** Practice that reflects homework where a single set of times tables is selected.

-3. **Distraction** Code .

-4. **Dark Mode**  .
+2. **Links** Links tagged as instruct, practice, resource and other sites are grouped under familiar headings.
+Students can create a new link, flag an issue with, or add a star rating to an existing link.
+No registration or login is required for links.

+3. **Distraction** Inspiration and motivation is provided by coding quotes, sample links, daily award site links and a Spotify playlist for those times when stack overflow just isn’t delivering.